secure-systems-lab/code-style-guidelines/README.md

 necessary to improve readability.

-mixedCase is allowed only in contexts where that's already the prevailing style (e.g. threading.py), to retain backwards compatibility.
+mixedCase is allowed only in contexts where that's already the prevailing style (see for example the method names in `threading.py`), to retain backwards compatibility.

 ### Function and method arguments ###